bellkev/circle-lock-test/README.md

 Only run on builds on the `staging` branch, and wait for all other `staging` branch builds to finish before running.

+`do-exclusively --job terraform-plan --job terraform-apply terraform plan > out.plan`

+Only wait for jobs with the names `terraform-plan` and `terraform-apply` to finish before running.